JungKaputt/vip_system/README.md

 # MTA:SA VIP System

-A lightweight and extendable VIP system for Multi Theft Auto: San Andreas (MTA:SA) servers.
-This resource uses SQLite (`registry.db`) to store and manage VIP player data based on their serial.
-It provides a clean foundation that can be expanded with more advanced VIP features.
+A lightweight and expandable VIP system for Multi Theft Auto: San Andreas (MTA:SA) servers.
+This resource uses SQLite (`registry.db`) to store VIP player data based on their serial.
+It is built as a solid foundation that can be easily extended with additional perks, GUI panels, or shop integration.

 ---

 ## 🎯 Features

-- Local SQLite storage (no MySQL required)
+- Uses local SQLite database (no external setup required)
+- Stores VIP data by player serial
-- Assigns VIP status to players for a number of days
+- Assigns VIP for a specific number of days
-- Automatically checks VIP validity on player login
+- Automatically checks VIP status on player login
-- Admin command to grant VIP status
+- Admin command to grant VIP
-- Easily extendable structure for adding more VIP perks
+- Simple and clean codebase for easy modifications

 ---

-## 🛠️ Database Schema
+## 📁 Resource Structure

+---

+## 🚀 Installation Guide

+1. Download or clone this repository.
+2. Place the `vip_system` folder into your MTA:SA server's `resources/` directory.
+3. Add the resource to your `mtaserver.conf` **or** start it manually:

+4. Use `/addvip` command in-game to grant VIP status to players.

+---

+## 📜 Usage

+### 🔹 Grant VIP to Player
+Use the following command as an admin:
+📌 Example: /addvip JohnDoe 30

+This will grant **30 days** of VIP access to the player named `JohnDoe`.

+---

+## 🧠 How It Works

-The system creates a single table in `registry.db`:
+- When the resource starts, it creates a table called `vip_players` in `registry.db` if it doesn't exist.
+- Each player’s **serial** is used as a unique identifier.
+- VIP expiration is stored as a **UNIX timestamp**.
+- On player login, the server checks if the player is still VIP and notifies them accordingly.

+---

+## 🛠️ SQLite Database Schema

 ```sql
 CREATE TABLE vip_players (